a529987659852/openwbmqtt/README.md

 # Mosquitto Configuration in an Internal Network

 If you're in an internal network, for example your home network, you can simply subscribe the openWB mosquitto server with the mosquitto server you're using with home assistant.
-No bridge is required.
+No bridge settings in Home Assistant are required.
 Instead, add the following to the configuration (for example in /etc/mosquitto/conf.d/openwb.conf):

 ```
 #